 PETRA brings together a transdisciplinary team of PhD qualified engineers, mathematicians and programmers whose sole purpose is to engineer data science solutions for the resources industry.

-PETRA’s proven proprietary data science services help our clients get the most out of their data.
+PETRA’s proven proprietary data science solutions help our clients get the most out of their data.
 Our solutions focus on three key principles: